edwardgnt/CoursesAPI/README.md

 # CoursesAPI
-API to fetch Course data
+API to fetch Course data from a sample data repository

 Technologies